fread-ink/fread.ui/README.md

 We could use [MathJax](https://www.mathjax.org/) to render MathML in javascript but the ram usage jumps to 170 MB (PSS) or 280 MB (RSS) when loading the MathJax sample page, which is only rendering a few formulas.

 [Lasem](https://wiki.gnome.org/Projects/Lasem) but it's unclear how complete it is.
 It can render to SVG or PNG so we could just pull MathML html nodes using javascript, pass them to Lasem and take back the SVG or image data and replace in the DOM.
 It might also be possible to do all this without javascript.

+After tring Lasem on the [Mozilla MathML Torture tests](https://mdn.mozillademos.org/en-US/docs/Mozilla/MathML_Project/MathML_Torture_Test$samples/MathML_Torture_Test?revision=1506691), it seems to do pretty well.
+The only problems I noticed was that the horizontal brackets not spanning correctly on tests 19 and 22.

 KOReader also does not have MathML support so we can't use the same code.